U.S. Energy Information Administration logo

 Distance from supply usually means higher prices

-Retail gasoline prices tend to be higher the further it must be transported to the point of sale because transportation costs are higher.
+Retail gasoline prices tend to be higher the further gasoline must be transported to the point of sale because transportation costs are higher.
 Supply sources include refineries, ports, and pipeline and blending terminals.

 Supply disruptions can cause price increases

-Events that slow or stop gasoline production can result in increased bidding for available gasoline supplies.
+Anything that slows or stops gasoline production can result in increased bidding for available gasoline supplies.
 Pipeline disruptions, planned or unplanned refinery maintenance, or refinery shutdowns—such as those that occur when hurricanes hit the United States—may cause gasoline prices to rise.
 If the gasoline transportation system cannot deliver surplus supplies from one region to another, prices will remain relatively high.

 Retail competition and operating costs play a role in pump prices